cronkitedata/cronkite-docs/docs/excel/practice/12-excel-baseball.md

 You probably ran into crosstabs when you studied statistics, or in a political science course if you analyzed poll results.
 The idea of a crosstab is to compare two (or more) variables in two dimensions: columns and rows.

 At the simplest level, it's just a count of how many items fall into each category.
 In this case, let's look at how many wins and losses the team had playing at home and away.

  Just drag **at** field into the Column box to get a 2-dimensional table, grouped by both home/away and win/lose.

 ![col row]({{site.baseurl}}/assets/images/07-xlpivot-diamondbacks5.png)

+Baseball records make for an easy example because there will always be an equal number of home and away games -- there are 81 games in both categories.

-It happens that the Diamondbacks won just over half of the games they played, which were split equally between games played in Phoenix and games played elsewhere.
-These numbers look like the team does a little better on the road, but it's hard to be sure.
+It happens that the Diamondbacks won just over half of the games they played.
+These numbers look like the team does a little better on the road, but it's hard to know exactly how much better based on raw numbers.

 That's where percentages - or rates - come into play.
 We'd like to be able to say whether the team is more or less likely to win at home or on the road, and by how much.